FairyTaleLABs/BL-Better-Light-Ctrl/README.md

        </p>

        * Observe the labeling on the housing or circuit board and connect the LED strip accordingly.
 Please be careful and do not mix up the connections.
 This could damage the circuit board and/or the LED strip.
 Refer to the datasheet of your LED strip to find the correct cable assignment.
-   * connect a USB power supply to the LED Controller with an USB-C cable:
+   * connect a USB power supply to the "BL better light" LED Controller with an USB-C cable:
        <p align="center">
        <img align="center" src="https://github.com/FairyTaleLABs/blx1cledctrl/assets/76262830/0af45f8e-ff0c-4aeb-bfd0-d268da5a00af" width="40%" height="40%">
        </p>